ionos-cloud/ionosctl/docs/subcommands/Compute Engine/image/upload.md

 ---
-description: Upload an image to FTP server
+description: Upload an image to FTP server using FTP over TLS (FTPS)
 ---

 # ImageUpload